-The below listing of Fall 2018 courses is not yet complete.
+The list of courses below is not complete.
 Courses are posted as they are approved by academic partner Colorado State University.

-- Courses will be listed below between 12-9 months prior to the voyage.
+- Courses are listed between 12-9 months prior to the voyage.

 - Course Registration will take place online through Colorado State University’s student portal, RAMweb.
-Course registration will open in May 2018.
-Specific registration dates and times will be announced in early 2018.
+Course registration will open in October 2018.
+Specific registration dates and times will be announced in late summer 2018.

-Types of Courses: Between 20 and 25 different academic disciplines will be offered on the Fall 2018 academic voyage.
+Types of Courses: Between 20 and 25 different academic disciplines will be offered on the Spring 2019 academic voyage.

-Number of Courses: Between 70 and 72 classes will be offered on the Fall 2018 academic voyage.
+Number of Courses: Between 70 and 72 classes will be offered on the Spring 2019 academic voyage.